brianhammons/appmesh-deployments/README.md

-# appmesh-deployments
-Deployments Examples for AWS App Mesh
+# AWS App Mesh Deployment Strategies
+This project will provide example code and guidance to deploying the following deployment strategies using AWS App Mesh:
+Blue/Green
+Canary
+A/B Testing